FDA UDI FAQs - Answers to Your Frequently Asked Questions

 Here at ID Integration, we recommend only FDA-approved software: BarTender Label Design Software from Seagull Scientific.
 Create, print, and automate the manufacturing of RFID tags and UDI labels that are affixed to the surface of devices.
 Expect error-free production to streamline your workflow.
 These labels withstand harsh environmental conditions to ensure readability for the life of the product.

-To prevent the incidences of malware attacks from malicious operating commends lurking within Data Matrix, QR, and PDF417 barcodes, we developed the World’s Only barcode reading software that serves as a FIREWALL.
+To prevent the incidences of malware attacks from malicious operating commends lurking within Data Matrix, QR, and PDF417 barcodes, we developed the World’s Only patented barcode filter software that serves as a FIREWALL.

 Our exclusive BarCodeOS ® enabled scanners protect PCs from OS attacks, effectively nullifying their impact and identifying the codes having an eventually harmful intent.